Our Review Process

 Oats, primarily cultivated for livestock feed, are hearty crops that are rich in fibre, which makes them a filling breakfast meal.
 The cereal is steamed, flattened and sliced in different ways, which produces a variety of oats such as old-fashioned, quick and instant oats.
 Stores stock many alternatives such as steel-cut (chewier and heartier version) and Scottish (creamier and stone-ground).

-Oatmeal is old-fashioned oats cooked in water and has a slightly varied nutritional content than dry oats.
+Can a diabetic eat oatmeal? - Oatmeal is old-fashioned oats cooked in water and has a slightly varied nutritional content than dry oats.
 Let us have a look at the dietary breakdown of each nutrient element of oats to answer: are oats good for diabetic patients?:

 - Calories: 153 (old-fashioned oats; ½ cup) vs 166 (oatmeal; 1 cup)